Skip to main content

 Barbells Option

 Barbells are long bars onto which weight plates are loaded, typically used with both hands.
-They are the cornerstone of powerlifting and Olympic weightlifting, primarily favored for heavy compound movements that allow for significant progressive overload.
+They are the core part of powerlifting and Olympic weightlifting, primarily favored for heavy compound movements that allow for significant progressive overload.

 Pros